-Contractor must maintain current health plan accreditation for its Covered California membership throughout the term of the Agreement.
-Contractor shall authorize the accrediting agency to provide information and data to Covered California relating to Contractor's accreditation, including the NCQA submissions and audit results, and other data and information maintained by its accrediting agency as required by 45 C.F.R. § 156.275.
+Contractor must obtain and maintain current NCQA health plan accreditation for its Covered California membership throughout the term of the Agreement.
+Contractor shall authorize the accrediting agencyNCQA to provide information and data to Covered California relating to Contractor's accreditation, including the NCQA submissions and audit results, and other data and information maintained by its accrediting agency as required by 45 C.F.R. § 156.275.
+Covered California required all Contractors to achieve

-Covered California required all Contractors to achieve NCQA health plan accreditation by year end 2024.
+Contractor shall submit evidence of NCQA health plan accreditation by year end 2024.
 If Contractor is not currently accredited by NCQA health plan accreditation, Contractor shall:

-- Submit a plan to Covered California regarding the status and progress of the pre-NCQA accreditation process to achieve NCQA health plan accreditation.
+- Submit a plan to Covered California regarding, annually at the status and progress of the pre-NCQA accreditation process to achieve NCQA health plan accreditation.
 The plan shall include a timeline specifying Contractor's expected NCQA approval date. - 2) Be currently accredited by URAC or AAAHC health plan accreditation until NCQA health plan accreditation is achieved.

-If Contractor first contracted with Covered California in Plan Year 2024 or later, and is not currently accredited by NCQA, Contractor is required to achieve accreditation within 12 months of submitting its initial application for QHP Certification or no later than 90 days before the second Open Enrollment Period that its QHPs are offered.
+If Contractor first contracted with Covered California in Plan Year 2024 or later, and is not currently accredited by NCQA, Contractor is required to achieve accreditation within 12 months end of submitting its initial application for QHP Certification or no later than 90 days before the second Open Enrollment Period that its QHPs are offered., if requested.